wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 [![Comparison of Toronto Public Library and San Francisco Public Library one-by-one checkerboard dentographs](images/comparison-tpl-to-sfpl.png "Comparison of Toronto Public Library and San Francisco Public Library one-by-one checkerboard dentographs")](images/comparison-tpl-to-sfpl-large.png)

-<p class="caption">Figure 7.
-Comparison of Toronto Public Library and San Francisco Public Library one-by-one checkerboard dentographs</p>
+<p class="caption"><strong>Figure 7.</strong> Comparison of Toronto Public Library and San Francisco Public Library one-by-one checkerboard dentographs</p>

 (Note that holdings counts are ignored in both the Toronto and San Francisco Public Libraries data files.
 TPL's call numbers are taken from the 090 field in the MARC records, but special codes in the 906 show how many copies are at different branches.
 SFPL's call numbers were taken from the 092, but multiple 945s are used for the holdings.)